 – Lyrics sheet (jpg)

-Their cranked-up songs feature high gained and dropped tuning instruments, intense breakdowns, distorted riffs with fast guitar licks, heavy and often slapped bass lines with thick punchy beats.
-The dynamic vocals combine clear rapping with low gutturals and piercing screams.
-Their harsh and edgy lyrics regularly express social criticism and dogma rejection.
+Their cranked-up songs feature dropped tuning instruments, intense breakdowns, distorted riffs with fast guitar licks, heavy vibrating bass lines along with thick punchy drum beats.
+The dynamic vocals combine clear rapping with growls and piercing screams.
+Harsh and edgy lyrics regularly express social criticism and dogma rejection.
 CHOKE will start a fire on the listeners to speak up their minds and tear the world apart!

 REON – Vocal